 (b) an offence is a subsequent offence committed by a person if, at the time when the offence is committed, the person has previously been convicted of one or more offences against this Act committed on or after the relevant day.

-[Section 4B inserted by No. 68 of 2004 s.
+[Section 4B inserted: No. 68 of 2004 s.
 15.]

 5. Crown bound